 - Place the flour, both sugars, salt, baking soda, and cream of tartar in a food processor and process just until mixed.

-- Remove the dough from the processor, place it on a clean surface, and knead it for several seconds, until no dry bits remain and the dough is cohesive throughout.
+- Remove the dough from the processor, place it on a lightly floured surface, and knead it for several seconds, until no dry bits remain and the dough is cohesive throughout.

 Cut and bake the cookies.